Institute of Conservation: Activities

 The Institute brings together all those involved with the care of cultural heritage, whether directly involved, including professional conservators and restorers, conservation scientists and teachers, students and interns, or organisations and individuals that own or hold items of heritage.
 Its membership also includes volunteers, heritage professionals and many others who share a commitment to improving understanding of and access to the cultural heritage.
 Most of its members are UK-based but many also work internationally.

-The Institute’s vision is for cultural heritage to be valued and accessible, and its future to be enhanced and safeguarded.
+The Institute's vision is for cultural heritage to be valued and accessible, and its future to be enhanced and safeguarded.
 It raises public and political awareness of the cultural, social and economic value of caring for heritage and champions high standards of conservation.

 Membership

-Categories of membership are Associates, Accredited, Supporters, Students/Interns, Pathway (for those working towards Accreditation), and Emeritus.
+Categories of membership are Accredited (ACR), Emeritus (ACR (Emeritus)), Pathway (for those working towards Accreditation), Associate, Student, and Supporter.

 Professional Accreditation

-Since 2000, the Institute of Conservation and it predecessor bodies have operated professional accreditation for trained and qualified professionals, who are now designated “Icon Accredited” and use the post-nominal ACR (Accredited Conservator-Restorer).
-They are searchable online via the Conservation Register and among those listed are practices which offer a commercial service.
+Since 2000, the Institute of Conservation and its predecessor bodies have operated professional accreditation for trained and qualified professionals, who are now designated “Icon Accredited” and use the post-nominal ACR (Accredited Conservator-Restorer).
+They are searchable online via the Find a Conservator Service and among those listed are practices offering a commercial service.
 The formal accreditation scheme fulfils the role of self-regulation of the profession in the UK, underpinned by Professional Standards, a Code of Conduct and Complaints Procedure, all based on principles of agreed ethical practice.
-Over 1000 Icon members are now accredited.
+Over 1000 Icon members are currently accredited.

-Governance
+Leadership and Governance

-The Institute is a registered charity with a Board of sixteen Trustees, Chaired by James Grierson.
-Previous Chairs were Siobhan Stevenson, Juergen Vervoorst, Simon Cane, Anna Southall OBE and Interim Chair Carole Milner OBE.
-The Chief Executive Officer is Sara Crofts.
-Previous CEOs were Alison Richmond and Alastair McCapra.
+The institute is a registered charity with a Board of sixteen Trustees.
+Chaired by Emma Chaplin, previous Chairs include James Grierson, Siobhan Stevenson, Juergen Vervoorst, Diane Gwilt, Simon Cane, Anna Southall OBE and Interim Chair Carole Milner OBE.
+The Chief Executive Officer is Emma Jhita.
+Previous CEOs include Sara Robertson, Alison Richmond, and Alastair McCapra.

 An Accreditation Committee oversees the formal process of accreditation.
-Its current Chair is Sarah Peek, former chairs having been Sarah Staniforth CBE and Clare Meredith.
+Its current chair is Sarah Peek, former chairs having been Sarah Staniforth CBE and Clare Meredith.
 The Professional Standards and Development oversees, manages and advises on policy development and implementation of conservation related professional standards, training and education and research, and is currently chaired by Mel Houston.

 Conferences

-In addition to the conferences and other events organised by its speciality groups and networks, Icon organises a Triennial Conference.
+In addition to the conferences and other events organised by its speciality groups and networks, Icon organises a Biennial Conference.